2-Year Postgraduate Mentorship Training

 NNBM 101

-In the Autumn Semester of the first year, we begin studying the Huangdi Neijing and Neijing Nature-Based Medicine (NNBM), with an introduction to the history, language, and culture of ancient China, as well as the practices of Classical Text Archaeology (CTA).
-This is followed by a discussion of Neijing space-time theory, which are the theoretical principles that have guided the practice of Chinese medicine for over 2,000 years.
+In this first semester, students are introduced to the Huangdi Neijing and Neijing Nature-Based Medicine (NNBM) through the history, language, and culture of ancient China, along with Classical Text Archaeology (CTA).
+It also explores Neijing space-time theory, the foundation of Chinese medicine for over 2,000 years.

 NNBM 102